Apologies for the silence on the blog this past week, but we have been gearing up for the big day – Einschulung!

-I found a great last minute idea via Pinterest for some crayon bunting – perfect for a school enrolment party!
-It was super easy and super quick to put together the night before.
+I had seen an idea in one of our local shops here in Berlin that sells crafts materials, for some pencil bunting which was perfect for a school enrolment party, so I decided to recreate it.
+It was super easy and super quick to put together the night before!

 Similarly, the cupcake toppers were easy-peasy – I just cut out some circles, wrote ABC/ 123/Schulkind on the front to match the occasion and taped some toothpicks on the back (the fact I had a large circle punch meant it took a matter of minutes, but cutting them out by hand wouldn’t take you that much longer).